worldquant-edtech/config/README.md

 Default: `config.get('DB_HOST', "string"): string`

-Return the value of the variable or throws if the variable is not defined in the env.conf or available via `process.env`.
+Return the value of the variable or warn if the variable is not defined in the env.conf or available via `process.env`.

 `config.get(variable, as = "string" | "boolean" | "json" | "integer" | "float" | "date"): string | number | boolean | Date | any`